KDE/digikam-doc/README.md

 Under **Linux:** run `make epub`

 The EPUB ebook is generated in `build/epub`.
-Open the ebook file by double click `DigikamManual.epub`.
+Open the file `DigikamManual.epub` in your prefered ebook reader.
 It must look like this:

 [![](project/images/handbook_EPUB.webp "EPUB Version of digiKam Handbook Shown in e-book Viewer")](project/images/handbook_EPUB.webp)